JETSCAPE/SummerSchool2020/hydro_session/README.md

 ./hydro_session/collect_results.sh Run_AuAu200_C0-10
 ```

-The second command collects all the results into a new folder
+The second command collects all the results into a new folder,
 `Run_AuAu200_C0-10`.

 [Run 2] Simulate a 20-30% Pb+Pb collisions at 5.02 TeV,